neondatabase/website/content/docs/postgresql/postgres-version-policy.md

 - **Small databases**

-  For smaller databases, you can try piping data from one Neon project to another for a simpler migration process.
-These methods require fewer steps but we recommend them only for smaller databases, as any failure during the data copy operation will require restarting the operation from scratch, in which case it's often more efficient to perform dump and restore operations separately.
+  For smaller databases, you can pipe data from one Neon project to another for a simpler migration process.
+These methods involve fewer steps but are recommended only for smaller databases, as any failure during the data copy will require restarting the operation from the beginning.
+In such cases, dump and restore operations are often more efficient.

   - [Migrate data with the @neondatabase/pg-import CLI](https://neon.tech/docs/import/migrate-from-postgres-pg-import)
   - [Migrate data from another Neon project](https://neon.tech/docs/import/migrate-from-postgres-pg-import)

 <Admonition type="note">
-Neon intends to provide more advanced support for major version upgrades in the future.
+Neon plans to provide advanced support for major version upgrades in the future.
 </Admonition>

 ### Major version upgrades as a Free Plan user

 Free Plan users can only create a single Neon project.
-Due to this limitation, migrating to a Neon project with a new Postgres major version requires dumping your data using `pg_dump`, deleting your current Neon project, creating a new Neon project with the desired Postgres version, and restoring your data to the new Neon project using `pg_restore`.
-Please refer to the procedure described here: [Migrate data with pg_dump and pg_restore](https://neon.tech/docs/import/migrate-from-postgres) for `pg_dump` and `pg_restore` instructions.
+Due to this limitation, migrating to a Neon project with a new PostgreSQL major version requires dumping your data using `pg_dump`, deleting your current Neon project, creating a new project with the desired PostgreSQL version, and restoring your data using `pg_restore`.
+For detailed instructions, please refer to the procedure described here: [Migrate data with pg_dump and pg_restore](https://neon.tech/docs/import/migrate-from-postgres).